nidar-shana/DiVault/README.md

 # DiVault

 DiVault is a digital vault for organizing and previewing your favorite media across reading, YouTube, Spotify, Pinterest, and Instagram.
+And saving the boards and pins under categories.

 ## Overview